Through the Power of TAFE: A Stronger Future for Transport

 “Transport is the deadliest industry in Australia, and with an ageing workforce of 47% of truck drivers over the age of 55, it is paramount that training incentives and apprenticeships be made possible for the next generation.”

-The WA Governments $17.4 investment to establish a new heavy vehicle centre in last year’s federal budget in Perth’s north is another significant step in the right direction to upskill the industry, and the TWU will be watching closely to ensure training is consistent, regulated, and evidence-based to ensure safety is of the utmost importance across our great state.
+The WA Governments $17.4 investment to establish a new heavy vehicle centre in last year’s State budget in Perth’s northern suburbs is another significant step in the right direction to upskill the industry, and the TWU will be watching closely to ensure training is consistent, regulated, and evidence-based to ensure safety is of the utmost importance across our great state.

 The TWU welcomes this progress, but the work is far from over.

-If drivers are trained properly from day one, we can stop standing by while unsafe practices spread and put lives at risk.
+If drivers are assessed and trained properly from day one, we can stop the exploitation and unsafe practices between companies, and increase safety across transport and save lives.

 This course shows what is possible when education and industry work together.
 It is a model for the future, one that can help keep Australia moving safely for generations to come.